A topic from the subject of Biochemistry in Chemistry.

 Purpose:

-To demonstrate the use of bioinformatics and computational biology techniques to analyze chemical data.
+To demonstrate the use of bioinformatics and computational biology techniques to analyze chemical data and predict properties of molecules.

 Materials: